 How to clean Roman blinds

-Once they've been vacuumed, use a damp cloth, as above for cleaning roller blinds to remove excess dust and easy to remove stains.
+Once they've been vacuumed, use a damp cloth, as above for cleaning roller blinds to remove excess dust and easy-to-remove stains.

-You can try the methods above for removing more stubborn stains, but it's also worth using a fabric stain remover specific to your blind's material, following the manufacturer's instructions carefully.
-Ensure you test the products on an unseen part of the blind first to ensure colour doesn't leach with application.
+You can try the methods above for removing more stubborn stains, but it's also worth using a fabric stain remover (opens in new tab) specific to your blind's material, following the manufacturer's instructions carefully.
+Ensure you test the products on an unseen part of the blind first to ensure color doesn't leach with application.

-If stains are stubborn or the fabric the Roman blinds are made from suffers from colour run, it may be best to have your blinds professionally dry cleaned once in a while.
+If stains are stubborn or the fabric the Roman blinds are made from suffers from color run, it may be best to have your blinds professionally dry cleaned once in a while.
 Check for a dry clean label before you go to the trouble of taking the blinds down – or failing that, take one blind down of a set and check the fabric is dry-cleanable.

 More ways to clean blinds easily

 Simply fill a small bucket or washing up bowl with a mixture of one part white vinegar and one part warm water, and then use a clean microfiber cloth (or your old sock) to wipe metal, PVC or painted surfaces carefully.
 Turn the blinds the other way and repeat.
 Allow to air dry; in doing so, the vinegary smell will disappear.